cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-process-and-tools.md

 Engineering resources are often a bottleneck: find low-lift solutions whenever possible.
 When designing new UI components, priortize things that can be used throughout the website (i.e. avoid one-off solutions).

+Please see the [Getting Started](https://www.figma.com/file/LrzsOu8U5KcMAjJTQ1O3BG/covid19.ca.gov-screens?node-id=5967%3A0) page in Figma for documentation on how Figma files are organized.

 ### 3. Collect feedback and iterate
 Depending on the project, the prototype may be used by the [Research Team](https://teamdocs.covid19.ca.gov/teams/rad/research.html) to collect feedback from users.
 In other projects, prototypes are only shared internally.